fleschutz/PowerShell/Docs/connect-vpn.md

 ## connect-vpn.ps1 - Connects to the VPN

-This script tries to connect to the VPN.
+This PowerShell script tries to connect to the VPN.

 ## Parameters
 ```powershell